raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

  	-   Creates a **pair of interfaces**
  	-   Attaches one end to t**he container** and another end to the bridge network

-- We can map host ports to container ports to make program available from outside the docker host
+- In case of **bridge network**: e can map host ports to container ports to make program available from outside the docker host

 ## Container Networking Interface
 ![Alt text](images/cni.png "apis")